gitpod-io/gitpod-docs/src/release_notes/2019-02-15/february-2019.md

 ## Improved Docker Performance

 In addition to the `.gitpod.yml` you can provide a `Dockerfile` which is automatically picked up by Gitpod.
-See [this blog post](https://medium.com/gitpod/bring-your-own-docker-image-to-gitpod-52db1aa861de) for more informtion on Dockerfiles.
+See [this blog post](https://medium.com/gitpod/bring-your-own-docker-image-to-gitpod-52db1aa861de) for more information on setting up a Dockerfile for your project.

 Since we launched this feature, the performance and logging for docker builds have also been improved significantly.